tsarcasticx/Customize-NVChad-for-Python/README.md

 sudo chmod -R u+rw ~/.config/nvim
 nvim
 ```
+4) Wait until all packages are installed
-4) Once it's done, you can type `:MasonInstall pyright`, or even `:MasonInstallAll`, but make sure the pyright is installed
+5) Once it's done, you can type `:MasonInstall pyright`, or even `:MasonInstallAll`, but make sure the pyright is installed
-5) Or if there is still an error that appears on something, quit Neovim by `:qa!` and type these commands in your terminal:
+6) Or if there is still an error that appears on something, quit Neovim by `:qa!` and type these commands in your terminal:
 ```sh
 sudo chown -R $USER:$USER ~/.local/state/nvim
 sudo chmod -R u+rw ~/.local/state/nvim